-Actually no. Although most office quality whiteboards appear quite solid, that doesn’t make them waterproof.
+Actually no. A weather-proof whiteboard is a totally different product.
+Although most office quality whiteboards appear quite solid, that doesn’t make them waterproof.
 The actual white writable surface may resist water quite well.
 While that same surface can also be cleaned with a damp cloth to no ill effect.
 We can go further and even spray it with special whiteboard cleaning fluids when required.
 Again no damage in the short or long term usually occurs.
 But despite their basic resilience, they still won’t function properly as outdoor whiteboards.

 Installed indoors, the humble dry wipe board continues to be a reliable and trusted tool.
 It just works, no wires, no software to update, no electronics to fail.
 It’s cost effective and easy to use.
 In the right environment it excels at was it does.
 However for all that, standard versions do not make good outdoor whiteboards.

 There are two problems to overcome when something is exposed to our ever changing British weather.
 First there is the issue of direct water entry and secondly moisture.
 Outdoor whiteboards have to be designed from the outset to deal with these problems.
 That takes a completely different approach, we will be looking at that process a little later in this article.
 For now, simply putting a standard whiteboard outside, even under partial cover, will in time, create problems.